mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_STORAGE_TOTAL_SIZE_MB

-Total size of the medium that mender `.sdimg` or `.uefiimg` will be written to, expressed in MB.
+Total size of the medium that mender partitioned images will be written to, expressed in MB.
 The size of rootfs partition will be calculated automatically by subtracting the sizes of boot (see [MENDER_BOOT_PART_SIZE_MB](#mender_boot_part_size_mb)) and data partitions (see